‘The OA’: A Billboard, Hunger Strike, And Boycott Are Latest Fan Tactics To Get Netflix To Renew Series

 With that warning, there is an easier way for fans to let Netflix know that they are not happy with the decision to cancel The OA.
 Many fans are urging others to cancel their subscription with Netflix, according to Inside Hook.

-As for how successful these tactics are regarding The OA‘s cancelation remain to be seen.
+As for how successful these tactics are regarding The OA‘s cancellation remain to be seen.

 Seasons 1 and 2 of The OA are currently airing on Netflix.